-To elucidate this process, study analyzes the data of 10 journals in the field of HER published in JCR 1 or 2 between 2000 and 2022, and presents the interdisciplinary path of knowledge absorption and knowledge diffusion in HER by means of bibliometrics.
+To elucidate this process, this study analyzes the data of 10 journals in the field of HER published in JCR 1 or 2 between 2000 and 2022, and presents the interdisciplinary path of knowledge absorption and knowledge diffusion in HER by means of bibliometrics.
 On the one hand, the pattern analysis and characteristics summary of the knowledge composition structure of various disciplines in HER are carried out.
 On the other hand, this study also explores the influencing factors and rules of interdisciplinary knowledge flow in HER.
-This will not only help the academic community of HER to have a deeper understanding of the characteristics and rules of interdisciplinary knowledge flow in HER broaden the depth and breadth of HER, but also help HERers to combine the rules of interdisciplinary knowledge flow in HER and better adopt a multidisciplinary approach to solving the complex problems faced in reality.
+This will not only help the academic community of HER to have a deeper understanding of the characteristics and rules of interdisciplinary knowledge flow in HER and broaden the depth and breadth of HER, but will also help HERers to combine the rules of interdisciplinary knowledge flow in HER and better adopt a multidisciplinary approach to solving the complex problems faced in reality.

 2. Theoretical Framework

 Knowledge, as an intangible fluid, also shares some general properties with tangible fluids, particularly in terms of the structure, characteristics, and influencing factors of its flow.
-Regarding structure, knowledge is a fluid-like substance, which consists of structured experiences, values, information with specific meanings, and expert insights (Davenport Prusak, 2000).
-This process involves at least three essential elements: the knowledge source, transmission path, and knowledge recipients (Davenport Prusak, 2000).
+Regarding structure, knowledge is a fluid-like substance, which consists of structured experiences, values, information with specific meanings, and expert insights (Davenport and Prusak, 2000).
+This process involves at least three essential elements: the knowledge source, transmission path, and knowledge recipients (Davenport and Prusak, 2000).
 Other scholars suggest that knowledge flow refers to the process or mechanism through which knowledge circulates between individuals, influenced by three key factors: the subject, content, and direction (Zhuge, 2002).
-In terms of the characteristics of knowledge flow, research indicates that significant effects, such as flow field effects (Abramo Angelo, 2020) and potential difference effects (Zhuge et al., 2007), occur during the process.
-Influencing factors include both internal and external elements, such as the medium of knowledge (Park Kang, 2009), the stickiness of knowledge (Zhang et al., 2020), and external environmental conditions (Cummings Teng, 2003).
+In terms of the characteristics of knowledge flow, research indicates that significant effects, such as flow field effects (Abramo and Angelo, 2020) and potential difference effects (Zhuge et al., 2007), occur during the process.
+Influencing factors include both internal and external elements, such as the medium of knowledge (Park and Kang, 2009), the stickiness of knowledge (Zhang et al., 2020), and external environmental conditions (Cummings and Teng, 2003).
 This resembles the flow characteristics of fluids in porous media, as described by Darcy’s law.
-This law the French physicist Henry Darcy conducted in-depth research on fluid permeation in porous geological media and identified the relationship between fluid flow and various influencing factors (Whitaker, 1986).
+This law was established by the French physicist Henry Darcy, who conducted in-depth research on fluid permeation in porous geological media and identified the relationship between fluid flow and various influencing factors (Whitaker, 1986).
 The basic equation of linear seepage law is as follows: